Lightning-Universe/lit-llm/README.md

 # Lit-LLM: High-Level API for LLMs

-Lit-LLM implements an accessible API to lit-gpt and potentially other model implementations.
+Lit-LLM implements an accessible API to operate with LLMs.

 The design principle is to introduce the thinnest possible abstraction, and at the same time keep things simple and hackable.

+The first implementation focuses on lit-gpt, but adding support for more is trivial.

 ## Features